nikhilreddybilla28/Mothers--Day-with-Machine-Learning-HackerEarth-Machine-Learning-challenge-/README.md

 model is validated with validation data and confusion matrix is observed,then the model is used to predict labels on test data. predicted test labels is  then made as a dataframe and analysed and downloaded as csv file.

+PS:There are some packages imported but not used please ignore them.